 The "virtual pipe organ" (VPO) is a breed of electronic instrument incorporating technology which first appeared around the turn of the millennium along with sufficiently powerful personal computers for the first time; it employs computer hardware, proprietary software, sample sets, keyboards which transmit musical instrument digital interface (MIDI) information, touch screens and other control surface equipment, an audio interface/sound card, and amplifiers and speakers to reproduce authentic pipe organ sounds.

-While the VPO still accounts for a small part of the digital organ scene, the uncanny realism of its sound has led to its growing popularity and an increasing number of VPO console builders dotted around the world who specialize not only in manufacturing VPO components but entire consoles from scratch, depending upon the buyer's wishes.
+While the VPO still accounts for part of the digital organ scene, the uncanny realism of its sound has led to its growing popularity and an increasing number of VPO console builders dotted around the world who specialize not only in manufacturing VPO components but entire consoles from scratch, depending upon the buyer's wishes.

 A so-called turnkey supplier is a firm which offers complete "ready-to-go" VPOs, and these ready-made instruments, as one might expect, wil have a cost which exceeds that of the individual components of the system if purchased separately.

 The "sound engine" of a VPO, rather than being special-purpose hardware and software built for the job as in a regular digital organ, is a personal computer (PC); thus the full resources of a dedicated PC of some sort is always necessary to run a VPO.

 The computer chosen for a VPO, unlike the one which typically runs the ordinary digital organ, should be as modern as one can afford, having blistering speed and enormous memory and storage capacity.